ArshanKhanifar/cordova-plugin-cellular-information/README.md

 ### Difference with cordova-plugin-networkinterface

-The `getIPAddress()` method from this plugin has a small difference with the one from [cordova-plugin-networkinterface](https://github.com/salbahra/cordova-plugin-networkinterface).
-On ios devices, this method returns the cellular ip address if the device is connected to a cellular network, whereas on cordova-plugin-networkinterface, this method only returns the wifi ip address.
+The `getIPAddress()` method from this plugin has a small difference with the one from [cordova-plugin-networkinterface](https://github.com/salbahra/cordova-plugin-networkinterface):

+On ios devices only, I've expanded this plugin to return the ip address of the cellular network if the device is using a cellular network.
+Whereas on cordova-plugin-networkinterface, this method only returns the wifi ip address.
+If the phone is connected to a wifi network, this plugin will work just like cordova-plugin-networkinterface and will return the wifi ip address.